chtoucas/Abc.Maybe/README.md

 - _API Profile 2.1_ is for .NET Standard 2.1.
 - _API Profile 2.0_ is for .NET Standard 2.0 and the legacy systems (either platform or standard).

 Of course, API Profile 2.1 is a superset of 2.0.
-The difference is currently really tiny.

 ### Testing